 Posted by JournoLink in Business Tips on 03 January 2018 at 15:15

-When sending a press release or pitching a story to a journalist it can be the small things which put them off responding to your email.
+When sending a press release to a journalist it can be the small things which put them off responding to your email.
 This can be simple things such as calling them the wrong name, getting the publication wrong or spelling mistakes.
 You may have seen our previous blog listing 8 simple reasons your press release sucked, all of which can be easily avoided by proofreading or asking someone else to read it for you.

 On social media journalists often air their views and comment on current trends or stories.
 By looking over a journalist's social media before pitching to them could mean you avoid saying or doing the wrong thing.
 Mainly focusing on Twitter, but LinkedIn works as well, you can find out little things which may help you when contacting them.

 Below we’ve put some examples of journalist tweets which can help you when sending them a press release or pitch.

 Understanding the stories they’re currently looking for (or not)

 Twitter is a great place to find out what journalists are currently looking for, especially via the hashtag #journorequests.
 Visa versa journalists also normally share topics or stories they’re not looking for.
 This could be because they’ve already covered the topic, had too many pitches or simply because they do not agree with the message.
 By looking at their Twitter feeds prior to pitching your business you may save yourself time by emailing a journalist who has shared their disinterest.

 please, please PRs, I know you're just doing your job and maybe you didn't write the press release but stop emailing me about losing weight, extreme diets, weight-loss tea, skinny coffee, new year new body, diet pills.
 I fucking hate it.— Emma Gannon (@emmagannon) December 5, 2017